News and Resources

 “What are best practices to identify, organize, and address the many risks faced by my college?”

 PREP stands for the Purposeful Risk Engagement Project.
 For an interview last summer with the director, see the United Educators EduRisk site.

-Concepts and content were created by a team at Grinnell College.
+Concepts and content on this site were created by a team at Grinnell College.
 Sixty posts take you aboard the voyage for one academic year as we work to:

 - ♦ identify and rank key risks across the areas of a liberal arts college;